Fube/SpotifyPersistentHistory/README.md

 | CLIENT_SECRET  | Your Spotify dev account's secret |

 <br>
-Then, go to the root folder and run
+Then, go to the root folder and run:

-- `npm run n`
+- npm run n
-- `npm run m` (order doesn't really matter, but make sure you run both)
+- npm run m (order doesn't really matter, but make sure you run both)
 <br>
 Then head to `https://localhost:8888` IMPORTANT: make sure it is https<br>
 Click the big green button<br>